2025–26 Polish Cup

-The 2025–26 Polish Cup (Puchar Polski /pl/) is the 72nd season of the annual Polish football knockout tournament.
-The competition will begin on 5 August 2025 with the preliminary round and will end on 2 May 2026 with the final match at the PGE Narodowy in Warsaw.
+The 2025–26 Polish Cup (Puchar Polski /pl/) was the 72nd season of the annual Polish football knockout tournament.
+The competition began on 5 August 2025 with the preliminary round and ended on 2 May 2026 with the final match at the Stadion Narodowy in Warsaw.
 The Polish Cup is considered the second-most important club title in Polish football after the Ekstraklasa competition.
 The competition is organised by the Polish Football Association (PZPN).
-On 19 August 2025 PZPN announced that the Polish Cup is sponsored by STS for next three seasons, making the official name STS Puchar Polski.
+On 19 August 2025, PZPN announced that the Polish Cup would be sponsored by STS for next three seasons, making the official name STS Puchar Polski.
 Winners of the competition will qualify for 2026–27 UEFA Europa League third qualifying round.

-The defending champions are Legia Warsaw.
+The defending champions were Legia Warsaw were knocked out in the round of 32 by Pogoń Szczecin in a rematch of last year’s final.
+Górnik Zabrze defeated Raków Częstochowa 2–0 in the final to win their 7th cup title.